roshankanel/module_21_challenge/README.md

 Setup a new fungible ERC-20 compliant cryptocurrency KaseiCoin in solidity.
 Mint the fungible token using a timed and capped crowdsale to sell the tokens.

+# Images and videos yet to be uploaded